 - Sprinkle a tablespoon of chopped onion over the dosa and again drizzle a teaspoon of oil over the surface.

 - Cook until it turns golden brown and flip dosa on the pan, and cook on the other side till it becomes crispy on both the sides.

 - Lower the heat and cook till the sides becomes golden brown for crispy dosa.

 1. Serve along with peanut chutney or ginger chutney.

-2. Traditionally it is served by stuffing it with upma.
-But I feel over heavy feeling with upma, so I always make just the dosas.
+2. Traditionally, it is served by stuffing it with upma.
+But I feel over-heavy with upma, so I always make just the dosas.

 Tips and Variations for Pesarattu Dosa recipe:

-1. For crispier dosas, add the little water to the batter.
+1. For crispier dosas, add a little water to the batter.
 2. Chopped onions are optional.
 If you love onion-like, then be generous in adding them to the dish.
-3. For variations, you can also add chopped veggies like carrot, mushrooms, etc.
+3. For variations, add chopped veggies like carrots, mushrooms, etc.